cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/02-concepts.md

 `ClientMessage` is used for performing updates to a `ClientState` stored on chain.
 The `08-wasm`'s `ClientMessage` data structure maintains one field:

 - `Data` contains the bytes of the Protobuf-encoded header(s) or misbehaviour for the underlying light client implemented as a Wasm contract.
-For example, if the light client Wasm contract implements the Tendermint light client algorithm, then `Data` will contain the bytes of either [header](https://github.com/cosmos/ibc-go/blob/v7.2.0/modules/light-clients/07-tendermint/tendermint.pb.go#L186-L203) or [misbehaviour](https://github.com/cosmos/ibc-go/blob/v7.2.0/modules/light-clients/07-tendermint/tendermint.pb.go#L144-L151) for a Tendermint light client.
+For example, if the Wasm light client  contract implements the GRANDPA light client algorithm, then `Data` will contain the bytes of either [header](https://github.com/ComposableFi/composable-ibc/blob/02ce69e2843e7986febdcf795f69a757ce569272/light-clients/ics10-grandpa/src/proto/grandpa.proto#L96-L104) or [misbehaviour](https://github.com/ComposableFi/composable-ibc/blob/02ce69e2843e7986febdcf795f69a757ce569272/light-clients/ics10-grandpa/src/proto/grandpa.proto#L106-L112) for a GRANDPA light client.

 ```go
 type ClientMessage struct {